datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

 Documentation
 ~~~~~~~~~~~~~

+.. sidebar:: Summary

+  The documentation ...

+  - can be divided into Sesam documentation and DTL documentation
+  - concerning Sesam consists of general as well as technically specific themes
+  - concerning DTL consists of explanations and pratictical examples when using DTL functions

 In terms of documentation, we will diffentiate between the Sesam documentation and DTL documentation.
 The Sesam documentation will be concerned with the understanding of Sesam as a concept and as a datahub whilst DTL documentation will be concerned with how you should document what you do in your pipes, as you model your data.